zkCollective/zk-Harness/tutorials/logs/README.md

 The following information is recorded for each elliptic curve group operation benchmark:

+* Framework: the name of the framework (e.g., gnark)
 * Curve: the benchmarked curve
-* Operation: the operation performed
+* Operation: the operation performed -- MSM, FFT/NTT, Pairing
-* Input: the input to the operation
+* Input: file path of the input used
 * Ram: memory consumed in bytes
-* Time: elapsed time in seconds
+* Time: elapsed time in milliseconds
 * nbCores: number of cores used
 * Machine: the machine used for benchmarking